-- The anticipated average annual revenue growth rates used in the cash flows budgets and (i) plans of CGU at 12-25% per annum from years 2022 to 2026. - Profit margins were projected based on pre-determined profit margin for the products. (ii) - A pre-tax discount rate of 8% per annum (2020: 11%) has been applied in determining the recoverable amount of the CGU.
+- (i) The anticipated average annual revenue growth rates used in the cash flows budgets and plans of CGU at 8% 29% per annum from years 2023 to 2027. - (ii) Profit margins were projected based on pre-determined profit margin for the products. - (iii) A pre-tax discount rate of 8% per annum (2021: 8%) has been applied in determining the recoverable amount of the CGU.
 The discount rate was estimated based on the Company's weighted average cost of capital plus a reasonable risk premium.

-Based on the assessment, the management are of the view that no impairment loss is required as the recoverable amount of the CGU is higher than its carrying amount as at 31 December 2021.
+Based on the assessment, the management are of the view that no impairment loss is required as the recoverable amount of the CGU is higher than its carrying amount as at 31 December 2022.